Measure What Matters: 5 Best Practices from Performance Management Leaders

 But how do you know if your agency, city, or state is measuring the right things?
 As Michael Lewis chronicles in Moneyball, the popular book and movie on how data and analytics contributed to the remarkable rise of the Oakland Athletics baseball team, while certain metrics seem like the right ones to inform your decision making, they may not accurately predict the outcomes you hope to achieve.
 For the A’s it was getting on base and scoring runs; for government the picture is a bit more complicated.

-The five best practices described here have emerged from that work and are focused on strategic performance management.
-Although some of these lessons also apply to the nitty gritty of day-to-day operational efficiencies, they are focused more on how to set the highest level performance metrics to ensure that governments achieve the policy outcomes they seek.
+Although some of the following lessons also apply to the nitty gritty of day-to-day operational efficiencies, they are focused more on how to set the highest level performance metrics to ensure that governments achieve the policy outcomes they seek.

 1. Build performance indicators aligned with your most important strategic goals.